katlyn/pnw-furries/README.md

 # PNW Furries
 A small utility Discord bot for the Pacific Northwest Furries server.

-Currently the following utilities are implemented:
+Currently, the following utilities are implemented:
 - Member welcome messages on membership approval
 - Automatically archive threads in specified Question of the Day channel